justDlabguy/roadmap.sh-prjcts/README.md

 ## This is a monorepo for all my backend projects from [roadmap.sh](https://roadmap.sh/backend/projects)
-### All completed projects will have their own readme.md explaining the projects and how to run them, it will mostly built with python
+### All completed projects will have their own readme.md explaining the projects and how to run them, it will be mostly built with python

 ### Check them out and have fun!!!